jimmyasyraf/congkak-robot/README.md

 # Congkak Robot
+Congkak is a South-East Asian board game.
+There are two sets of seven holes plus an additional big hole at the end of each side called house.
+Players start by scooping balls from one of the hole from their side and distributing one ball at each consecutive hole except for the opponent’s house hole, in a clockwise manner.
+Players with the most number of balls in their house hole wins.

-This is the sourcecode for my congkak robot, a robot that plays congkak - a south east asian traditional game.
+This is the sourcecode for my congkak robot, a robot that plays congkak.
 The robot is based of Lego Mindstorms EV3 booted in an EV3dev distribution of linux and coded in Python.
 ![Congkak robot](https://github.com/jimmyasyraf/congkak-robot/blob/master/CqNqS9HUAAAI-Qq.jpg "Congkak robot")